California Lemon Law – Lemon Law News Releases

 “Lemon Law Bytes” is Copyright 2/1/2019 The Law Offices of William R. McGee, APLC

 Disclaimer: all Lemon Law Bytes articles are for informational purposes only.
 None of the content should be construed or assumed to be legal advice.
-If you desire legal advice on your 2013 or newer vehicle, please call us to speak with one of our attorneys.
+If you desire legal advice on your 5 years old or newer vehicle, please call us to speak with one of our attorneys.

 (Your vehicle is a 2020 - 2026 only, purchased or leased NEW from a dealership in California.)